hernantz/blog/content/configuration-is-an-api-not-an-sdk.md

  1. First command line args are checked.
  2. Then environment variables.
  3. Config files in different directories, that also imply some hierarchy.
 For example: config files in `/etc/myapp/settings.ini` are applied system-wide, while `~/.config/myapp/settings.ini` take precedence and are user-specific.
- 4. Hardcoded constants as defaults.
+ 4. Finally you fallback to hardcoded constants as defaults.

 Some of these sources may not be present or relevant to your app.
 But each one of these sources of configuration needs to be properly collected and overwritten with an explicit level of hierarchy.
 This gives more flexibility to your users, so they can run your app/script in the cloud or in their multiuser computers, using systemd or docker, etc.